UNICEF-Ventures/EOI_reviewer/README.md

 The app doesn't update original file, it instead creates a new file in `upload/`.
 Do a quick tally to account for any computer error and manually update the file for final reporting.
-I also added a maybe option, that is for me to revisit.
+I also added a maybe option, that is for me to: revisit this company at end and decide.
 This code is written using claude AI free version (hah).. so blame it if you see something wrong.
 Any code complains will be directed to /bin :3